-Prom season is here and in full swing!
-We wanted to share a few simple but always stunning makeup looks to help you spark some ideas for the perfect look to match your dress, eyes and overall style.
+Prom season is here and and I wanted to share with you a few simple, yet stunning makeup looks to help you create the perfect look to match your style.
 Most suggestions for Prom makeup is neutral, and barely there.
-Where we love a good neutral eye, we also think that since Prom is your chance to go all out with your looks, why not throw on some color!
-We will share a few examples on how to wear color without looking like a bad 80′s ad.
+Where we love a good neutral eye, we also think Prom is your chance to go all out with your looks, so why not throw on some color!
 Whether you win the crown or not, follow some of these guidelines and quick tips, and surely you will be looking like a Prom Queen in no time!

 Add A Little Drama!